jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

   #.
 Do work. **STAY FOCUSED** and only address the work item you selected.
      Otherwise review will be hard(er), therefore delayed, and your PR is likely to be rejected.

+  # Remember, your most important contribution is tests!
+If some code isn't
+    unit-tested, it is either broken, and it will be!

   #.
 Review what has been done with::